Entry-Level Financial Analyst Resume—Sample and Writing Tips

 • Compiled data to generate financial reports for review by management.

+Same candidate, very different impressions.
 The first example effectively turns duties into professional achievements by quantifying the value that went to the employer.
+The second, isn't not terrible, but as the good example shows, it can be made so much better and more impactful.

-Don’t close the job ad yet:
+Don’t close the job ad yet.

+You’ll need it to write a resume skills section.
 Like with so many other aspects of a resume, less is more here, so don’t list every single professional skill you can think of.
-Instead, take a more targeted approach—
+Instead, take a more targeted approach.

 Try to include only skills that you have and that are mentioned or alluded to in the job ad.
 Aim for around 10 key skills—more than that, and you’ll start losing credibility.
+These lists will help you with the wording:

 Skills for an Entry-Level Financial Analyst Resume